-As of December 31, 2022 and 2021, the fair value of the liability related to sale of future royalties is based on our current estimates of future royalties expected to be paid to BBA, which are considered Level 3 inputs.
-Refer to Note 15.
-There were no transfers of assets or liabilities between the fair value measurement levels during the years ended December 31, 2022 and 2021.
+As of December 31, 2023 and 2022, the fair value of the liability related to sale of future royalties is based on the Company's current estimates of future royalties expected to be paid to BBA, which are considered Level 3 inputs.
+Refer to

+Note 15.
+There were no transfers of assets or liabilities between the fair value measurement levels during the years ended December 31, 2023 and 2022.